Ten Top Tips for Better Mediation Outcomes

-We all think about what happened in the past from time to time and sometimes this can even be a problem if something traumatic or distressing happens to us.
+We all think about what happened in the past from time to time, and sometimes, this can even be a problem if something traumatic or distressing happens to us.
+Reflective practice can be protective and help us come to terms with difficult client situations so that they do not affect our mental health.

 There is a difference between thinking about something and reflective practice.
-Reflective practice requires us to consciously think about events for the purpose of developing our insight, taking the learnings and then letting go.
+Reflective practice requires us to consciously think about events to develop our insight, taking the learnings and then letting go.

 Once you get into the habit of using reflective practice, you will probably find it useful both at work and at home.